 Meet the Board of Directors

-Our five member Board of Directors are volunteers serving for terms specified by the Heartland Threads bylaws.
+Our three member Board of Directors are volunteers serving for terms specified by the Heartland Threads bylaws.

 Regenerative food & fiber have been the focus of much of my adult life.
 I raise endangered, heritage wool sheep and sell wool products from them.
 Spinner, artisan, crafter, vendor, gardener, teacher, herbalist, shepherd, organizer, & learner are some of the hats I wear.
 Before the pandemic, I hosted "Second Sundays", an informal gathering with fiber demonstrations, hands on learning & fiber networking.
 This was a precursor to Heartland Threads.